MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/single-project-msix.md

 title: Package your app using single-project MSIX
-description: This article provides instructions for how to generate a MSIX desktop app via a single project in Visual Studio. ms.topic: article ms.date: 08/12/2021
+description: This article provides instructions for how to generate a MSIX desktop app via a single project in Visual Studio. ms.topic: article ms.date: 10/05/2021
 keywords: windows, win32, desktop development, Windows App SDK, msix, packaging project, single project, single project msix, winui 3 ms.localizationpriority: medium
 ---

 # Package your app using single-project MSIX

-> [!IMPORTANT]
+Single-project MSIX is a feature that enables you to build MSIX-packaged desktop apps with the Windows App SDK without using a separate packaging project.
+This feature is currently available as a standalone Visual Studio extension that you can use for these scenarios:

-> Single-project MSIX is an experimental feature.
-This feature is not supported for use by apps in production environments.
+- Create new desktop projects using the **Blank App, Packaged (WinUI 3 in Desktop)** templates in the Windows App SDK.
+These projects are configured to build your app into an MSIX package without the use of a separate packaging project.

-Single-project MSIX is a new feature that enables you to build desktop MSIX-packaged desktop apps without using a separate packaging project.
-This feature is currently available as a standalone Visual Studio extension that you can use to modify existing projects that have a separate packaging project.
-In a future release, new project templates will be available that can be used to build an MSIX-packaged desktop app without using a separate packaging project.
+- Modify existing desktop WinUI 3 projects created using the Windows App SDK so that the separate packaging project is no longer needed.

 ![Comparing packaging project to single project](images/single-project-overview.png)